zio/zio/docs/datatypes/core/zio/error-management.md

 ### Converting Option on Values to Option on Errors and Vice Versa

-We can extract a value from a Some using `ZIO.some` and then we can unsome it again using `ZIO#unsome`:
+We can extract a value from a Some using `ZIO#some` and then we can unsome it again using `ZIO#unsome`:

 ```scala
 ZIO.attempt(Option("something")) // ZIO[Any, Throwable, Option[String]]